Juda, Wisconsin

 Juda is an unincorporated census-designated place located in the town of Jefferson, in Green County, Wisconsin, United States.
 Juda is 5 miles east of Monroe along Wisconsin State Highway 11, and 81.
-As of the 2010 census, its population was 357.
+As of the 2020 census, its population was 340, down from 357 at the 2010 census.
 Juda is a part of the Madison Metropolitan Statistical Area.

 On March 30, 1967, nine students from Juda's Union High School, all girls, were killed when a Delta Air Lines DC-8 jet crashed into the motel where they had been staying during a senior class trip to New Orleans, Louisiana.